Permissions and Licensing

-Not exactly.
-Proverbs, maxims, axioms, adages and aphorisms are typically not copyrightable (but there are rare exceptions).
+Idioms, proverbs, maxims, axioms, adages and aphorisms are typically not copyrightable (there are extremely rare exceptions).
 They are considered too brief to be individually copyrighted and most of the time they are many years old and therefore part of the public domain.
-According to the U.S. Copyright Office: “Titles, names, short phrases, and slogans; familiar symbols or designs; mere variations of typographic ornamentation, lettering, or coloring; mere listings of ingredients or contents” (recipes) are not protected by copyright.
+According to the U.S. Copyright Office: “Titles, names, short phrases, and slogans; familiar symbols or designs; mere variations of typographic ornamentation, lettering, or coloring; mere listings of ingredients or contents” (recipes) are not protected by copyright.”

 Quotes are copyrightable, but many of them fall under the “short phrases” exception, or the “common knowledge” exception.
 Quotes can also fall under the fair use doctrine (parodies), and sometimes they have already become part of the public domain.
 As a rule of thumb, almost anything older than 100 years is part of the public domain.
 Sayings or quotations that are not familiar, or facts that are not “common knowledge.” should be cited.
 However, it is not necessary to cite a source if you are repeating a well known quote such as Kennedy’s, “Ask not what your country can do for you . . .,” or a familiar proverb such as “You can’t judge a book by its cover.”
 Common knowledge is something that is widely known.
 For example, it is common knowledge that Bill Clinton served two terms as president.
 It would not be necessary to cite a source for this fact.